Why renting an apartment makes sense for visiting the grands.

 But things change …

-Our son started working from home about a year ago and the spare bedroom became a home office.
+Our son started working from home about a few years ago and the spare bedroom became a home office.
 Each of us could maybe sleep in one of the grandkids’ rooms and they would be on the floor in a sleeping bag.
 But we knew that would be a strain on everyone involved.

 A hotel might have been an option but since our visits are usually a few weeks, we searched on websites such as VRBO (Vacation Rentals by Owners) and Airbnb.
 We looked for an apartment to rent for the length of our stay.
 We selected a place close to their house so going back and forth would not be a big deal.
 Our son and his wife said we could use one of their cars.